-• If reasonable, offer a close and comfortable location where the support person can wait, preferably where they can remain within sight of each other.
+- Make a reasonable effort to accommodate both the person with a disability and the support person within the available space. - If reasonable, offer a close and comfortable location where the support person can wait, preferably where they can remain within sight of each other.

-6.6.7 Appropriate Behaviour
+6.6.8 Appropriate Behaviour